 Purpose driven communications enable employees to understand your corporate goals, priorities, and the intranet’s purpose.
 Share how you aim to improve employee engagement and keep everyone on the same page.

 Engagement Communications: Engaged employees perform better and stay longer.
 They produce better results.
-Three main types of engagement communications are Empowerment, Team Building or Social to strengthen your company culture and improve the bottom line results.
+Three main types of engagement communications are Empowerment, Team Building and Just for Fun.
+These strengthen your company culture and improve the bottom line results.
 What types of engagement do you need at this time?